EntilZha/docker-workshop/README.md

 * Great Western Power Company

 Also take note that this allowed you to access the API secret key without committing it to the source.
-We will use a similar technique later on with Docker
+We will use a similar technique later on with Docker.
+In anticipation of this, browse to `/docker-workshop/backend/environment`, copy `secrets.txt.template` to `secrets.txt`, then input your API key.
+While you are at it, set the django secret key as well.

 ## Backend API
 This first part of the project is mostly written for you to use as a reference when working on the frontend API.

 ## Frontend API